 "How long do you think we'll have to stay here?"
 Amanda asked, "I really ought to get home to mother and the boys."

-"We'll have to go back to IFF first," Lee looked up as the waiter suddenly appeared at his elbow, he looked across at the two men sitting at the table near the door, "Two cappuccinos please.
-Would you send the same across to those two gentlemen by the door with my compliments."
+"We'll have to go back to IFF first," Lee looked up as the waiter suddenly appeared at his elbow, he looked across at the two men sitting at the table near the door, "Two cappuccinos please."

 When their drinks had arrived, Amanda leant forward and said quietly, "What happens at IFF?"